-The Internet-of-things, the sharing economy, robo investment advisors, wearable fitness devices, remote health care operations, peer-to-peer payment systems … business executives in many industries are currently buffeted by a seemingly broad range of technological developments that enable new business models.
-The common thread among all of these developments is that firms are changing how they connect to customers or how they connect customers with suppliers.
-In many cases, rather than having episodic interactions with customers, firms are attempting to be connected to customers in a continuous way, providing services and products as the needs of customers arise.
+The Internet-of-things, the sharing economy, robo investment advisors, wearable fitness devices, remote health care operations, peer-to-peer payment systems … business executives in many industries are currently buffeted by a broad range of technological developments that enable new business models.
+The common thread among all of these developments is that firms are creating new and richer customer experiences by connecting to customers in a continuous way, providing services and products as the needs of customers arise.
 Moreover, by creating new connection architectures between customers and suppliers, firms redefine the way they produce the products or services they provide.

 Consider a few examples: Disneyland, often times referred to as the happiest place on earth, might also be in the race for being one of the most connected places on earth.
 In the old days, when you visited Disneyland, you would purchase a ticket at the entrance to the park and then decide which rides and attractions would be fun to visit.
 When hungry, you would head to one of the restaurants.
 And, when faced with a long wait at Magic Mountain, you would simply decide to come back a couple of hours later.
 While rides and attractions have mostly stayed the same, technology now has redefined how Disney connects with the visitors.
 Well before the visit to the theme park, you now get mailed a MagicBand, a wearable device that serves as your entry ticket to the park, as a digital wallet paying for food and souvenirs, and a key to your hotel room.
 Now, when hungry, you place an electronic order.
 Thanks to location sensors, your food will find you.
 When lines get long, technology attempts to convince you that you really don’t want to go to Magic Mountain and instead nudges you to go to another corner of the park.